Holding Space Retreats – Canada – 2018

 Hi there!
 I’m Heather Plett and I’ll be the host/teacher of these retreats.
 I’m delighted about the possibility of getting to know you.
 I’ve been teaching the art of holding space through my online program, Holding Space Coach/Facilitator Program, to people from all over the world (six continents are currently represented!).
 My writing on the subject of holding space has appeared in publications such as Harvard Business Review and Grist magazine and has been quoted in multiple books as well as curriculum for nurses, hospice care workers, yoga teachers, facilitators, and military chaplains.
 I live in Winnipeg, Manitoba, Canada, where I do my best to hold space for my three daughters.

-Interested in attending both retreats?
+Interested in attending both retreats? (sold out)

 Stay for all 10 days (Sept.
 13-23) and treat yourself to a deep dive into what it means to hold space.
 Accommodations and breakfast will be provided for the in-between days (Sept.
 17-19) and you’ll be on your own for the other meals.
 Find out what else is available in Roberts Creek and the surrounding area at their tourism website.
 There’s lots to do and see if you want to be a tourist, or you can simply enjoy the quiet time at the retreat centre and nearby beach and hiking trails.

-Interested in attending both retreats AND completing the rest of the program online?
+Interested in attending both retreats AND completing the rest of the program online? (sold out)

 When you register for the two retreats, you’ll also have the option of adding on Modules 3, 4, and 5 of the Holding Space Coach/Facilitator Program.
 After the retreats are complete, you’ll join the online group and start Module 3 on October 1st (completing the program December 21st).